Report card: Bob Condotta grades the Seahawks’ Monday Night Football win vs. the Vikings

 QUARTERBACK

 There was one really bad play – the tipped pass and then Wilson batting the ball forward resulting in a pick six.
-Coach Pete Carroll said later Wilson was doing as taught, trying to knock the ball down.
+Coach Pete Carroll said later that Wilson was doing as taught, trying to knock the ball down.
 It couldn’t have been more disastrous.

-But as he always seems to do, Wilson shook it off to immediately lead a field-goal drive, at the end of the first half and then lead scoring drives on the first four possessions of the second half and ended up with a fairly regular kind of game if you take out that play — 21-31 for 240 yards and two TDs.
-He now leads the NFL in touchdown passes with 26.
+But as he always seems to do, Wilson shook it off to immediately lead a field-goal drive, at the end of the first half and then lead scoring drives on the first four possessions of the second half and ended up with a fairly regular kind of game if you take out that play – 21 of 31 for 240 yards and two TDs.
+He leads the NFL in touchdown passes with 26.

 Grade: B-